Frequently Asked Questions about Fireplaces

-Please bear in mind that these calculations are very subjective as you should factor in the insulation in the room, number of windows, outside temperature etc, etc. However, this calculation will give you a 'ball park' figure to aim for when assessing what stove you need for your room.
+Please bear in mind that these calculations are very subjective as you should factor in the insulation in the room, number of windows, outside temperature etc, etc. Some suppliers will divide by a factor of '30' and others by '20'.
+However, this calculation will give you a 'ball park' figure to aim for when assessing what stove you need for your room.

 It is also worth noting, regarding our Charnwood range of appliances, that these fireplaces are rated in accordance with UK weather conditions (rated at an outside temperature of -1° C).